Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Spinny Chair.md

 **Use a freely spinning chair, some masses and a bicycle wheel to see some unintuitive physics.**

-Last initially checked on 2025-11-23 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk) and double-checked on 2025-XX-XX by
+Last initially checked on 2025-11-23 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk) and double-checked on 2025-11-27 by Asmita Niyogi (an637@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->